 Do Record Players Need Electricity?
-Helpful Record Player Information
+Turntable Require Electricity

 While this may seem like an odd question to some, it is still a valid question and is still asked often.
 If you think back in the history of turntables, this question actually becomes pretty cloudy.
 We seek to directly answer your question in this article.